chatchaiokub/RPi-GPIO/README.md

 sudo python setup.py install
 ```
 ### DHT22-SHEET.py
-### 1. Create google sheet and share 'Open - anyone with the link' and access 'anyone edited' then COPY link.
+### 1. Create google sheet and share 'Open - anyone with the link' and access 'anyone edited'
-### 2. Create API from sheetsu.co by paste link
+### 2. Create API from sheetsu.co by paste your google sheet link
+### 3. Get link API Sheetsu
 ##### We use Python Module for reading from the DHT22 of Adafruit Industry also (DHT.py)
 ### Install requests Module
 ```